 In your opinion, are there gender-related risks in travelling/backpacking/trekking?

 We cannot separate risks with traveling/backpacking/trekking.
 It doesn’t discriminate.
 But those dangers are amplified many times over if it is a woman that is concerned.
-For one, women are perceived to be easy targets by “predators” because of their trusting nature and confidence… strengths that
+For one, women are perceived to be easy targets by “predators” because of their trusting nature and confidence… strengths thatat times translate more to being weaknesses.
+Security is the main concern here.

 Quite a few male mountaineers have told me, they wouldn’t wanna marry a mountaineer (for varied reasons).
 Are you aware of any stereotypes on female mountaineers?

 I could think of several reasons why men would rather get hitched with girls not into mountaineering.
 I, myself, share the same view, of not tying the knot with a fellow mountaineer for more reasons than one.
 Females who are into the outdoors are more aggressive and/or confident to men’s distaste.
 “Amasona”, I think, is the proper term.
 Female mountaineers are less feminine and less refined than your average girl-next-door (since basically we have more testosterone than them ordinary girls… in fact maybe some of us have more testosterone than your male mountaineer friends hahaha kidding!).
+Also, those involved in the sport of mountaineering (men and women) are more social… and exposed to vices such as alcohol, smokes and even drugs.
+Most women (and men) are exposed to risks and temptations that are normally not present in the environment of non-mountaineer girls (guys).

 In my experience before, female mountaineers are expected to be more open to physical closeness with “every” male mountaineer.
 I can recall how absurd it sounded to me and my then buddy when we were “post-climbed” because we were “mahirap akbayan”.
 We fought stereotyping early on, and are still fighting that kind of branding against female climbers.